Department of Justice is now the Department of Communities and Justice. Find out more >

 All taxis must carry a copy of the current insurance policy.
 You should ask to see the policy at the time of the accident and write down the details.
 If the driver doesn't have a copy of the policy or you didn't get the information at the time of the accident, you can contact the driver or the operator after the accident.

-If you didn't get the details of the driver, you can make an application to Roads and Maritime Services.
+If you didn't get the details of the driver, you can make an application to Transport for NSW (TfNSW).
 For more information, see Exchange details.

-If you have an accident where the taxi driver is at fault, and the operator doesn't pay you should get legal advice.
+If you have an accident where the taxi driver is at fault, and the operator doesn't make a claim on their insurance policy, you should get legal advice.

 If you have an accident with a ride-sharing service such as uber, and the other driver was at fault, you should send your claim directly to the driver.
 Drivers of ride-sharing services must have comprehensive insurance.